 Throughout this document references to "we", "our", "Barclays" and "us" are references to Barclays Bank PLC which provides indirect clearing services (the Direct Client).
 References to "you" and "your" are references to the client of the Direct Client (the Indirect Client).
 Please note that this disclosure document only covers information relating to the Direct Client role of our Barclays Bank PLC entity.
-The equivalent disclosure document for our affiliate, Barclays Capital Inc, which also operates as Direct Client on certain CCPs can be found on our publicly available website.
+The equivalent disclosure document for our affiliates, Barclays Capital Inc. and Barclays Bank Ireland PLC, which also operate as Direct Clients on certain CCPs can be found on our publicly available website.